NOAA-EMC/UPP/doc/UserGuide/Reference/Glossary.rst

    spack-stack
       The `spack-stack <https://github.com/JCSDA/spack-stack>`__ is a collaborative effort between the NOAA Environmental Modeling Center (:term:`EMC`), the UCAR Joint Center for Satellite Data Assimilation (:term:`JCSDA`), and the Earth Prediction Innovation Center (:term:`EPIC`). *spack-stack* is a repository that provides a :term:`Spack`-based method for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework. *spack-stack* uses the Spack package manager along with custom Spack configuration files and Python scripts to simplify installation of the libraries required to run various applications.
 The *spack-stack* can be installed on a range of platforms and comes pre-configured for many systems.
 Users can install the necessary packages for a particular application and later add the missing packages for another application without having to rebuild the entire stack.

+   spval
+      A special value used in UPP to represent missing or invalid data.

    UFS
       The Unified Forecast System is a community-based, coupled, comprehensive Earth modeling